 Once used in the past by the Makah Indians as a summer village, Shi Shi's future had for quite some time been something of a question mark.
 During the 1960's, its distinction was that of being the host of a hippy squatters' camp.
 Prior to its addition to the Park Service registry in 1976, the area behind the beach was slated for development.
 Recently, groups have been trying to exploit an apparent legal loophole to mine the area around the beach.
 In addition, access has until just recently always been a problem.
 The park's official southern access route involves a crossing of the Ozette River, possible only at low tide, followed by a 13 mile epic beach walk involving skirting or climbing over several headlands.
 The newer northern route is easier, but necessitates purchasing a Makah Indian Reservation recreation permit (in addition to a National Park permit) and paying parking money to local landowners.
 However, it involves a much shorter 4 mile walk to the beach, 2 miles of which are on either boardwalk or graveled trail and the remaining 2 miles on a always wet and muddy trail.

 |Keywords: Washington, Pacific Northwest, Coast, Olympic National Park, Ocean, Shi Shi Beach, Surf, Sea stacks, Waves, Black Sand|

 © Mason Vranish Photography.
 All Rights Reserved.

-All images, graphics, video, and text are the copyrighted property of Mason Vranish.
+All images, graphics, and text are the copyrighted property of Mason Vranish.
 Use only with written permission.